10 Ways to Celebrate the Summer Solstice

 Although a backyard barbecue is fun, but add to the festive feel with a change of scenery.
 Tune into nature on this day, pack a picnic dinner and head to a local park.

 Try a Family Sun Salutation

 A sun salute is a great, overall body stretch for the whole family, and kids will be amused while creating the yoga position called downward dog.
 Here is a simple version.

 Write a wish down on paper and burn it, sending the wish into the sky.
 This is fun to do outside, and if the weather does not cooperate, there are wishing papers that can be lit indoors.
 These papers rise quickly and then disappear, and can be lit indoors.
 Try one from Flying Wish Paper.
 Another fun activity is wishing lanterns, have your family head outdoors, make a wish and watch as the lantern floats away.

 Start Summer Resolutions

 Stay up Until Dark and Stargaze

 Find out if your local observatory has scheduled any summer solstice events.
 For novice star searches, borrow a book from the library to help you assess what you’re seeing, or use a free star-finding app such as Star Chart, SkyView or Night Sky Lite.

 Rituals Often Involve Water

 If nothing else, dip your toes in.
 How about a family battle using water balloons or squirt guns?
-Your willingness to embrace a mess can be a signal that the more relaxed days of summer are truly here.
+Your willingness to embrace a mess can be a signal that the more relaxed days of summer are here.

 Get Your Hands Dirty

 It is not too late to plant some produce or flowers.
 Consider planting in your vegetable garden for a fall harvest or add an annual to your flower garden to mark the occasion.